A mom and her baby had to be rescued by kayak as flood waters overtook their Tennessee home – KION546

 As Yates and her baby were trying o stay above water, her husband, Anthony Yates, was trying to get home.

-He told CNN after his wife told him the house was flooding, he drove home as fast as he safely could, but his route home was blocked by emergency responders on a road that was washed out.
+After his wife told him the house was flooding, he drove home as fast as he safely could, but his route was blocked by emergency responders on a road that was washed out, he told CNN.

 So Yates got out of his vehicle and walked down railroad tracks in an attempt to save his family.

 “I wasn’t about to wait.
-I had to make sure that my wife and baby were okay,” he explained
+I had to make sure that my wife and baby were OK,” he said.

 Once he made it to town, he was lucky enough to get a ride to his home from some people he ran into.